censusdis/censusdis-tutorial-2024/README.md

 - In step 0, the coupon code you should use is {FILL-IN-CODE}.

+- In step 2, choose a medium instance.

 - In step 3, we will be using Option 2.
 The repository URL to clone is https://github.com/censusdis/censusdis-tutorial-2024.git

 - Once you have cloned the repository, click through in the Jupyter left-nav to